 Planning on visiting the Windy City and need help getting around Chicago?
 Then you should understand your Chicago public transportation options for traveling within and outside the city.
-Chicago is a convenient metropolitan area because there are many ways to enter, exit, and travel around various neighborhoods.
+Chicago is a convenient metropolitan area because there are many ways to travel around various neighborhoods.

 Here’s a complete guide to Chicago transportation so you can better navigate everything this vibrant city has to offer.